owlsdepartment/ovee/docs/guide/built-in/use-prop.md

 })
 ```

-::: note
+::: warning
-Returned ref NOT reactive as it reads elements instance values directly
+Returned ref is NOT reactive as it reads elements instance values directly
 :::